JoeManto/XCT/README.md

 # XCT ⚒
 > ( a CLI wrapper on Apple's xcodebuild)
 XCT's goal is to make xcodebuild look and feel like a real unix command.
-Running tests using a CLI should be powerful, flexible, and quick, but the xcodebuild solution just isn't.
+Running tests using a CLI should be powerful, flexible, and quick.
 XCT will make you want to run your tests from the CLI.

 XcodeBuild does a good job of simply running tests, but often the command is just too long to be viable to use in a practical sense.
-Also, the CLI is missing crucial features that would give it a leg up from running tests in the Xcode gutter.
+Also, the CLI is missing crucial features that would give it a leg up from running tests via the Xcode gutter.

 Synopsis
 ---